teppm/personal-portfolio/README.md

 2.HTML - HTML used to create paget structure and content.

 3.Bootstrap - used to simplify work and to be able to work smarter and save time by using pre created bootstrap solutions.

+4.Fontawesome - used for icons.

+5.Google fonts used font styling.